What are Current Liabilities?

 How are current liabilities generated?

-There are various categories of current liabilities and the most common is the accounts payable, which arise from a purchase that has not been fully paid off yet, or where the company has recurring credit terms with its suppliers.
-Other current liabilities include accrued expenses, short-term notes payable, current portion of long-term notes payable, and income tax payable.
+There are various categories of current liabilities.
+The most common is the accounts payable, which arise from a purchase that has not been fully paid off yet, or where the company has recurring credit terms with its suppliers.
+Other categories include accrued expenses, short-term notes payable, current portion of long-term notes payable, and income tax payable.

 These are all important factors for forecasting and valuation.